-New routes - these are planned to primarily serve the new development and provide access to key services including employment, shopping, education and leisure facilities in areas where no existing services.
+These are planned to primarily serve the new development and provide access to key services including employment, shopping, education and leisure facilities in areas where no existing services.
 The introduction of the service will normally be phased with the vehicle size and service frequency reflecting the build out of the development.